 Judge Weiner went on to say that her conclusion was “bolstered by the drafting history of the Loss Exclusion,” and is supported by the evidence that there were one or more alternative D&O insurance policies available in the marketplace that contained different Loss Exclusions that were more narrow and would have provided M&A Coverage if Onyx itself was the acquisition target, but would exclude coverage if Onyx was the acquirer.”
 The record, Judge Weiner said, showed that Onyx’s insurance advisors were aware of the concerns with the language and had sought to have the language changed in an earlier policy year, so the Exclusion was “not a provision slipped into a policy unexpectedly, but rather the Loss Exclusion was a part of the primary D&O policy for several years prior to the subject Claim.”

-As noted at the outset, the bump-up exclusion is typically worded so as to preclude coverage for loss arising from a claim that the insured company paid inadequate consideration for the acquisition of a company.
+As noted at the outset, some bump-up exclusions are worded so as to preclude coverage for loss arising from a claim that the insured company paid inadequate consideration for the acquisition of a company.
 Thus, the record in this case showed that Onyx’s insurance advisors, in an earlier policy year, had sought to have the bump up exclusion in Onyx’s primary D&O policy revised to match the wording available in another policy available in the marketplace; the alternative wording precluded coverage for “any amounts that represent, or are substantially equivalent to an increase in the price of consideration paid, or proposed to be paid, by the Company” in connection an acquisition securities or assets.
 The basic idea of this exclusionary wording is that the insurer should not have to help fund the insured’s underpriced attempt to acquire another company.

 There was extensive testimony at trial from a variety of D&O insurance experts about the origins, meaning, purpose, and wording of the Bump-Up exclusion in this policy.
 (For those of us who have been around a while, the roster of experts who testified at trial contains a number of familiar names.)
 Judge Weiner’s opinion sets out at some length the various experts’ testimony; readers can decide for themselves how helpful the various experts’ testimony proved to be in the end.
-However, the one thing that does come through is that, in its origins, the point of the bump-up exclusion was to preclude coverage when the insured company allegedly was underpaying or attempting to underpay for an acquisition, not when there was underpayment for the acquisition of the insured company.

 Judge Weiner pretty heavily implies that, given that there were alternatives available in the marketplace with the more favorable bump-up wording, then coverage should have been placed with a carrier willing to offer the more favorable wording.
 This aspect of Judge Weiner’s decision strikes me as 20-20 hindsight.
 The reality is that the wording of the bump-up exclusion was only one of a myriad of issues relevant in connection with Onyx’s insurance placement, and insurance is placed with one carrier rather than another for a host of reasons, of which the wording of the bump-up exclusion was at the time of the placement only one, relatively small part.